Kosovo's president calls parliamentary election for June 11

-PRISTINA Kosovo's President Hashim Thaci called an early parliamentary election for June 11 after the government was dismissed in a no-confidence motion.
+PRISTINA (Reuters) - Kosovo's President Hashim Thaci called an early parliamentary election for June 11 after the government was dismissed in a no-confidence motion.

 Lawmakers voted on Wednesday to dismiss the cabinet of Prime Minister Isa Mustafa, who took over three years ago.
 The opposition accused the government of failing to meet campaign pledges.